-load
+Service load

-- Service For determining expected amount of committee work, the work intensity of the various committees should be assessed/quantified and spelled out. - It should be indicated whether and what kind of service/committee work outside the unit will be recognized (e.g., service on an NSERC or CIHR review committee will or will not be taken into consideration).
+- For determining expected amount of committee work, the work intensity of the various committees should be assessed/quantified and spelled out. - It should be indicated whether and what kind of service/committee work outside the unit will be recognized (e.g., service on an NSERC or CIHR review committee will or will not be taken into consideration). - The typical time split for service for Research and Educational Leadership Faculty should be specified and the amount of time that represents for committee tasks should be outlined.